etiennebaque/madloba/README.md

 # Madloba [![Release Version](https://img.shields.io/github/release/etiennebaque/madloba.svg)](https://github.com/etiennebaque/madloba/releases) [![Build Status](https://img.shields.io/travis/etiennebaque/madloba/master.svg)](https://travis-ci.org/etiennebaque/madloba)

-Madloba is a free, open-source solution that connects people who have things to exchange.
+Madloba (beta) is a free, open-source solution that connects people who have things to exchange.

 Each Madloba website uses a map that allows users to visualize at a glance what their neighbours have to give away or what they are looking for.

 More information on [madloba.org](http://madloba.org).